aureamunoz/getting-started-on-quarkus-demo/README.md

 - the `getting-started-1.0.0-SNAPSHOT.jar` file in the `/target` directory.
 - the quarkus-app directory which contains the `quarkus-run.jar`

-The application is now runnable using `target/quarkus-app/quarkus-run.jar`.
+The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

 ## Creating a native executable